 Those layers overlap, but they are not interchangeable.

-If your question is "Why are they outranking us?" you need more than ranking positions.
+If your question is "Why are they outranking us?" you need more than a list of ranking positions.

 If your question is "Why is their pricing page stronger than ours?" you should not pretend a domain-level ranking chart will answer it.